warut-cha/Real-Time-ML-Telemetry-Pipeline/README.md

 1. **The PyTorch Hook (`hook.py`):** Sits inside the training loop.
 Captures telemetry and tensor snapshots, serializes them via a custom binary format, and fires them over a non-blocking ZMQ socket.
 2. **The C++ Engine (`engine/`):** The high-speed middleman.
 Ingests the ZMQ stream, writes tapes to disk via `mmap`, and broadcasts state to the frontend via a `cpp-httplib` WebSocket server.
-3. **The React Dashboard (`ui/`):** A frontend "game engine" that buffers incoming WebSocket traffic to prevent React state firehoses, rendering the neural network topology cleanly using High-DPI Canvas math.
+3. **The React Dashboard (`ui/`):** A frontend that buffers incoming WebSocket traffic to prevent React state firehoses, rendering the neural network topology cleanly using High-DPI Canvas math.

 ---